cartheur/ideal/README.md

 If you have no interest in programming, then you can skip the rest of this section and proceed to the next.

-If you are doing the programming activities, then begin with running Existence020.cs (below), which implements the algorithm in Table 23, and observe that you obtain the trace shown in Table 2.4.
+If you are doing the programming activities, then begin with running Existence020, which implements the algorithm in Table 2.3, and observe that you obtain the trace shown in Table 2.4.

-Project 2 [sensimotor branch] (files to modify or to add to Project 1):
+Project 2 files to modify or to add to Project 1:

 ```
 Program.cs ← Uncomment the instruction to run Existence020 instead of Existence010.